Oprah Winfrey Network: Early struggles, targeting African Americans

-The Rosie Show—a talk show hosted by another formerly-syndicated personality, Rosie O'Donnell—also premiered in October, to an average of 497,000 viewers (along with an additional million via a simulcast across sister channels Discovery Fit & Health, Investigation Discovery, Planet Green, and TLC).
+The Rosie Show, a talk show hosted by another formerly-syndicated personality, Rosie O'Donnell, also premiered in October, to an average of 497,000 viewers (along with an additional million via a simulcast across sister channels Discovery Fit & Health, Investigation Discovery, Planet Green, and TLC).
 By November, its ratings had fallen to an average of 171,000 nightly viewers.
 In January 2012, an attempt was made to retool the program by hiring Shane Farley (producer of the syndicated Rosie O'Donnell Show), and giving it a smaller, more intimate studio.
 However, viewership was still low, and the series was cancelled in March 2012.

 During its first year of operations, OWN's average primetime audience was 264,000 viewers.
 This was only slightly higher than the average primetime audience of 216,000 the channel had as Discovery Health.
 On January 26, 2012, Lisa Erspamer resigned from OWN; she was replaced in the interim by veteran Discovery executive and former TLC vice president Rita Mullin.
-A March 2012 Oprah's Next Chapter interview with Whitney Houston's daughter Bobbi Kristina Brown and her family (following Houston's death in February) became OWN's highest-rated single program to date, with 3.5 million viewers.
+A March 2012 Oprah's Next Chapter interview with Whitney Houston's daughter Bobbi Kristina Brown and her family (following Houston's death in February) became OWN's highest-rated special, with 3.5 million viewers.

-The channel's losses were estimated to be $330 million as of May 2012.
+The channel's losses were estimated to be $330 million by May 2012.
 Discovery responded by raising the channel's retransmission consent fee (OWN was provided to cable providers effectively for free for its first two years on air) to a level more in line with other basic cable channels, a move that the company expected to allow the channel to break even in late-2013.

-On September 15, 2012, OWN premiered Iyanla: Fix My Life—a reality series starring Iyanla Vanzant.
-It attracted critical acclaim and a large audience; its two-night premiere event was seen by 1.1 and 1.6 million total viewers respectively.
+On September 15, 2012, OWN premiered Iyanla: Fix My Life, a reality series starring Iyanla Vanzant.
+It attracted critical acclaim and high audience; its two-night premiere event was seen by 1.1 and 1.6 million total viewers respectively.
 The Sunday-night airing was the third-highest-rated program of the night across ad-supported cable networks, and was the highest-rated program of the night among women 18-49 and African American women 25–54.